Prozzäk: History

+The decision to portray the band through animation came as a result of Levine feeling uncomfortable performing with an accent.
+The duo developed the look of Simon and Milo with illustrator Scott Harder.
+The band scripted and storyboarded the initial music videos with Sony's Marc Lostracco.
+They were animated by Evening Sky/Animation House.

 Their first album, Hot Show, was released in late 1998.
 The album featured the hit singles "Sucks to Be You" and "Strange Disease" and was certified triple platinum in Canada.
 Prozzäk was nominated for Best New Group at the 2000 Juno Awards, as well as being nominated for Best Album (Hot Show), Best Single ("Sucks to Be You"), and Best Video ("Strange Disease").
 In 2000, Levine and McCollum wrote and produced several songs for Canadian pop group B4-4, including their hit song "Get Down".
 In late 2000, Prozzäk released their second album, Saturday People, on Epic Records.
 The album included the singles "www.nevergetoveryou" and "Be As".
 The album was certified gold in Canada and nominated for Best Pop Album at the 2002 Juno Awards.

 Prozzäk joined with Disney to increase promotion and released the album Ready Ready Set Go, also named Simon and Milo.
 It is a compilation of songs from their first two albums along with a new single, "Get a Clue" which was written for the TV movie Get a Clue starring Lindsay Lohan.
+The duo were also developing an animated series with Disney, but it would ultimately go unproduced.

-Prozzäk's next album, Cruel Cruel World was produced from MapleMusic in 2005.
-Cruel Cruel World was released on an independent label and did not receive as much promotion as their first two albums, and did not achieve the same success.
+Prozzäk's next album, Cruel Cruel World was released by MapleMusic in 2005.
+Cruel Cruel World was released on an independent label and did not receive as much promotion as their first two albums, nor did it achieve the same success.
+The album overhauled Simon and Milo's character designs while Simon’s exaggerated British accent was significantly toned down in conjunction with the album’s darker, more serious tone.
+It also lacked the comedic narrative skits featured in previous Prozzak albums.
+The album’s lead single "When I Think of You" received an animated music video directed by Frederick Marcello Wilmot at Horus Productions.
 Two songs were released online in 2006, "DJ-J-Vox" and "DJ (Calibe Remix)".

 In 2008, the band released a song titled "Chloe the Chicken" on a kids' album titled Roll Play.